 Background

-EMEC Ecology works with a wide range of clients from developers working on large housing projects to home owners with badgers causing damage to their properties.
+EMEC Ecology works with a wide range of clients from developers working on large housing projects to homeowners with badgers causing damage to their properties.
 Through our Land Management team we are able to carry out badger sett exclusions and the creation of artificial badger setts.
-In addition to badger surveys, EMEC Ecology offer Badger Vaccinations (for bovine TB).

 Timing